 The Lincoln Council on Aging & Human Services’ (COA & HS) Scholarship Program is available to seniors who otherwise could not afford to participate in a COA&HS activity, trip, program, event, or class.
 Applicants must be able to demonstrate the need for financial assistance either by participation in one of the means-based programs listed in the application or by the description of any extraordinary financial obligations, medical hardship, and/or lack of income (e.g. 250% Federal Poverty Level or below).
 The COA&HS reserves the right to request supporting documentation that describes proof of need.

 The Scholarship Program will consider up to two applications per person, per fiscal year with only one request per application, not exceeding $300 granted to any individual person per fiscal year.

-Applicants must be 60 years old or older and a Lincoln resident or a regular Lincoln COA participant (attendance documented in MySeniorCenter database) if from another community.
+Applicants must be 60 years old or older and a Lincoln resident or a regular Lincoln COA&HS participant (attendance documented in MySeniorCenter database) if from another community.
 Applicant will furnish evidence of age, address, or income if requested.

 Political Campaigning Policy

 As per the Lincoln Council on Aging Board of Directors’ policy below, we ask candidates for public office to please refrain from campaigning at Council on Aging (COA&HS) events or in Council on Aging & Human Services space during operating hours.